 In order to use the approximate strategy we make sure to set the sampleRate explicitly to a value < 1.0.
-In this small example we set topK = 1 to only get one link predicted for each node.
+For this small example, we limit the search by setting the maxIterations to 3 and randomJoins to 2.
+Also, we set topK = 1 to get one predicted link for each node.
 Because we are using the UNDIRECTED orientation, we will write twice as many relationships to the in-memory graph.